maxwell-k/vimfiles/tests/README.md

 Each set of automated tests is laid out in a directory under `./automated`.

-`run` in each directory will run the tests.
+If tests are a in a directory, `run` will run the tests; if tests are in a file, the file is executable.